wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------

-V7.3a : 18-Aug-2024 by Dave Bernazzani (wavemotion)
+V7.3c : 18-Aug-2024 by Dave Bernazzani (wavemotion)
-  * First pass at adding Save / Restore State handling for all non-ARM carts.
+  * Adding adding save/restore state handling for all games.
+Use the new down-arrow icon in the lower left.

 V7.3 : 05-Jun-2024 by Dave Bernazzani (wavemotion)
   * Added wF8 banking scheme for the new dump of Smurf and Zaxxon.